JosueBrenes/Project-Admin-Module/README.md

 ---

-Thank you for using **ProjectAdmin**!
+Thank you for using **ProjectManager**!
 We hope this module enhances your project management experience in Drupal 7.
 For any questions or support, please open an issue on our GitHub repository.

 Happy managing!